kadimetla/doc-adk-training/training/module03-first-agent-echo/lab-solution.md

-# Module 3: Your First Agent: The "Echo" Agent
+# Lab 3 Solution: Build and Run the "Echo" Agent

-## Lab 3: Build and Run the "Echo" Agent
+## Goal

 ### Overview